 7. Participate in activities organized by Moroccans

-During our stay in Chefchaouen, we took a cooking class through Airbnb Experiences organized by a Moroccan chef.
-Thanks to this experience, we had a chance to see Moroccan lifestyle from a local’s perspective, learned how to choose the right ingredients in the markets, and cooked one of the best meals we had in our entire trip!
+During our stay in Chefchaouen, we took a cooking class organized by a Moroccan chef.
+Thanks to this experience, we had a chance to see Moroccan lifestyle from a local’s perspective, learned how to choose the right ingredients in the markets, and cooked one of the best meals we had during our entire trip!

 Here are some more ideas for joining activities hosted by locals: